As a job seeker, it is vital to your success to structure your week. Otherwise, you’ll find yourself derailed or squandering precious time.

 It is amazing how many folks use a notepad.
 How’s that working for you?
 Paper or electronic, get a calendar and carry it with you at all times.

-Now block of 1-2 hour increments of time for these activities :
+Now block 1-hour increments of time for these activities:

-- Email time: respond to emails and send email
+- Email time: Respond to emails and send emails

 - Phone time: Make followup calls, return messages

-- LinkedIn Time: Use LinkedIn to post updates, respond to group conversations, do research on companies or people, write recommendations
+- LinkedIn Time: Use LinkedIn to post updates, comment on posts, respond to group conversations, research target companies or people, write recommendations

-- Knowledge Update Time: Read industry newsletters, RSS feeds, local newspapers
+- Knowledge Update Time: Read industry newsletters, local newspapers

 - Online Application Time: Apply for jobs online

-You want to be out of your house as much as possible, so schedule “computer related” activities early in the morning (before 8am) or late in the day (after 5pm).
+You want to be out of your house as much as possible.
+(You won’t meet people or learn about opportunities sitting at home) So schedule “computer-related” activities early in the morning (before 8am) or late in the day (after 5pm).

 Don’t give up too soon.
 Try this for at least 30 days.
 Forming new habits take time.

 We’ve all managed our time in the workplace, you just need to put structure around your job search.
 For those of you who are visual, this is what it might look like.
 BTW, notice all the white space?
 Free time?
-Face to face meeting time!
+That’s the perfect opportunity to schedule face to face meeting time!